Nitrofurantoin: 7 things you should know

 - Take with food (ideally breakfast and dinner) to enhance absorption and decrease the risk of side effects such as nausea.

 - Take exactly as directed by your doctor.
 Ensure you finish the course as prescribed to decrease the risk of resistant bacteria developing.

 - Do not take antacid or indigestion remedies containing magnesium trisilicate at the same time as taking nitrofurantoin.

 - Nitrofurantoin should only be used to treat infections caused by susceptible bacteria; it does not treat infections caused by viruses.
 Do not share your nitrofurantoin with anybody else.

-- Talk with your doctor if you start feeling unwell or develop shortness of breath on exertion, a cough that doesn't go away, or a numbness, tingling, or loss of sensation in your fingers or toes.
+- Talk with your doctor if you start feeling unwell or develop shortness of breath on exertion, a cough that doesn't go away, or numbness, tingling, or loss of sensation in your fingers or toes.

 - Talk with your doctor if you develop watery or bloody stools with or without other symptoms such as stomach cramps or fever either while taking nitrofurantoin or within two months of discontinuing it.